-Malawi Mzuzu AA Plus comes to us from the Mzuzu Coffee Planters Cooperative Union Limited, a 2007 rebranding of the Mzuzu Coffee Planters Cooperative Union Limited.
-The original collection of smallholder projects was founded in the 1980s by the Commonwealth Development Corporation.
+Malawi Mzuzu AA Plus comes to us from the Mzuzu Coffee Planters Cooperative Union Limited The original collection of smallholder projects was founded in the 1980s by the Commonwealth Development Corporation.
 Presently, the Union represents 2,700 small-scale farmers, over 30% of whom are women farmers.
 These producers are organized locally in district cooperatives, primarily from Mzimba northwards, although there are some newer additions from the Ntchisi East district of Central Malawi.

 Districts of the Mzuzu Coffee Planters Cooperative Union Limited